 EXPO Chicago Rhona Hoffman Gallery presents CADASTRAL SHAKING (CHICAGO V1 )Review - Segregation Snapshot

-Working alongside members of the Chicago printmaking community at Spudnik Press Co-Operative, artist Amada Williams brings CADASTRAL SHAKING (CHICAGO V1) to Expo Chicago.
+Working alongside members of the Chicago printmaking community at Spudnik Press Co-Operative, artist Amanda Williams brings CADASTRAL SHAKING (CHICAGO V1) to Expo Chicago.

 For those of us who live in Chicago, we know that the persistence of Chicago’s segregation can be illustrated by something as everyday as riding the Red Line from Hyde Park to Boys Town.
 In Cadastral Shaking (Chicago v1), 2019, Chicago artist Amanda Williams explores themes of racism and segregation by demonstrating and reshaping the history of Chicago’s redlining practices.